UK Mediation will continue to provide online mediation services and training courses

 Mediation works well as a means of nipping conflict in the bud.
 Our highly-experienced mediators can get people talking and finding a resolution to their conflict before it becomes a problem.
 And, even if they have had to endure a grievance or investigation, mediation also gives people an opportunity to get their relationship back on track.

-We have twenty years’ experience of applying our unique approach to the widest range of disputes: with individuals and teams, around disputes as well as complaints, and with all manner of interpersonal and commercial matters.
-Let us support your organisation to reduce the cost of conflict.
+We have twenty years’ experience of applying our unique approach to the widest range of disputes: with individuals and teams, around complaints as well as disputes, and with all manner of interpersonal and commercial matters.
+We also offer an unrivalled online mediation service, re:connect, for greater flexibility to meet our clients’ needs.

 Conflict in the workplace is common.
 Most of the time things can be sorted out with a chat, but when they can’t, they can soon take a turn for the worse: communication breaks down, other people get drawn in, and soon it can become a significant problem for your organisation.
 Read more